aberry95/final_ruby_exercise/README.md

 **username**: admin
 **password**: password

-To run the application type Rake in terminal inside the "Ruby Final" directory
+To run the application type "Rake" in terminal inside the "Ruby Final" directory